zoff99/c-toxcore/docs/ngc_usernames_spec.md

 it avoids leaking the tox client you are using and also avoids leaking your language and character set.

-* get a 2 random integers between 0 and 64000 (inclusive)
+* get 2 random integers between 0 and 64000 (inclusive)
 * use 2 fixed lists

 list of firstnames: